- Full name, including history

 - Address (not confidential or classified addresses under the Document Protection Instructions), including history

 - Confirmed future power of attorney

 - Registration status (resident, emigrated, deceased, ceased and inactive D number)

 As before, look-ups in the National Registry are only permitted using so-called ‘unambiguous searches’, where the person is named and identifiable.
-In connection with the modernisation of the National Registry, the existing permissions will be revised.
-This is described in more detail in Prop.
-164 L (2015-2016) section 18.4.6 final paragraph and Section 10-1 third paragraph.
+This also encompasses access to the eQuest service.
+EVRY will be able to provide more information on how this service works.

 To the National Registry Act and Regulation

 How do I apply for disclosure of information?

 You can download, fill in and submit the application form to apply for access to information from the National Registry under the new National Registry Act.

 Apply via our contact form.
 You can obtain three or four items of information per week free of charge.

 If you have a long list of information which you wish to obtain, you must pay a fee for it.